Nhathao03/SocialMedia_API/SocialMedia.API/README.md

 # Social Media Platform

-This is a social media platform built with ASP.NET Core, providing features such as user authentication, posts, comments, likes, friend management, and more.
+This is a social media platform built with ASP.NET Core, provIding features such as user authentication, posts, comments, likes, friend management, and more.

 ## Features